TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

         - [x] Connect the char mvt anim state component to the actual animator.

+## Animation root motion.

+- [ ] @TODO.

+## Have CPU character attack, and have there be guard, parry, hurt -type interaction.

 - [ ] Connect attack results to new animator.
     - [ ] Report the attack results to the animator (somehow).